 Pedestrian Master Plan

-The Berkeley Pedestrian Master Plan ranks 100 intersections in Berkeley based on safety, usage, and access to major destinations, and recommends improvements.
+The Berkeley Pedestrian Master Plan ranks 100 intersections in Berkeley based on safety, usage, and access to major destinations, groups those 100 intersections into 34 high priority projects and recommends improvements.
 The Plan also recommends changes to the City’s zoning and design review, provides design standards, and calls for increased law enforcement.
-Public education campaigns will also help remind drivers, cyclists and pedestrians of how to share the streets safely.
+Public education campaigns will also help remind people driving, walking and biking of how to share the streets safely.
 The final draft of Berkeley’s first Pedestrian Master Plan was completed based on comments received from City Council, Commissions and the public.

-An update on the implementation of the Pedestrian Master Plan is available here (as a PDF, 193K/1 page).
+- The City of Berkeley is committed to meeting its Climate Action Plan goals by creating a healthy and sustainable community.
 Implementation of this Master Plan is just one way that the City of Berkeley is working to meet our Climate Action Plan goals to create a healthy and sustainable community.
-For more information about the Climate Action Plan, please visit www.cityofberkeley.info/climate.
-Progress updates on other transportation goals of the Climate Action Plan can be found here.
+More information about the Climate Action Plan can be found here.

 Berkeley Pedestrian Master Plan - Part 1 (Ch.
 1-5)